ChanlChanl

 // 4.
 Final total: $33.12 + $5.99 = $39.11

-The magic of CoT isn't just accuracy — it's debuggability.
+The real win isn't just accuracy — it's debuggability.
 When the model gets it wrong, you can see where the reasoning broke down.
 That's invaluable in production systems where you need to understand failures, not just detect them.

 typescript